inveniosoftware/docs-invenio-rdm/docs/maintenance/operations/docker-images.md

 ## Retention

-This section Work In Progress: the development of the Docker images building process is not yet completed.
+This section is a Work In Progress: the development of the Docker images building process is not yet completed.

 See: <https://github.com/inveniosoftware/docker-invenio/issues/68>